We are following all CDC and Department of Health guidelines for social distancing.

 Click here to learn more ways for you to connect with your loved ones:

 The only entry for employees and guests are the main entrances into the Villa Center and Administration building.
-All personnel are being screened.
+All personnel & visitors are being screened.

 Life Enrichment team

 Everyone is so excited about larger group gatherings.
 The calendar is filling up with more activities and events.
-Community gardening group has gathered and started planting in their expanded garden beds.
-Dancing group is resuming their classes and working on a presentation to the community.
+VSB dancing group is resuming their classes and working on a presentation to the community.
 Swim group is back on schedule to the pool.
-Outdoor events with live music is being planned for June, July, August... bring your lawn chair!
+We will be continuing to get together in safe & fun ways in the coming seasons!
 Connect with us on Facebook to see our residents and staff engaged in activities and programs.
-Check our week at a glance schedules posted on website.
+Check out our Monthly Calendars posted on our Website.

 The Residents and Associates

 Have been amazing in working together... the proof is in our happy and healthy community.
-We have ridden the wave and pioneered through this incredible year.
+Coming together to enjoy programs, culinary & each other.

 As part of CNA Week, we'd like to highlight our amazing CNA, Mary, who has been working at VSB for more than 10 years!